Howard Publications: Sell-off

-Robert S. Howard founded the company in 1961.
-As of early 1972, group owned nine daily newspapers.
-Lee Enterprises announced that it would acquire the company on February 12, 2002, for $694 million, with a closing later that year.
+In August 1995, Howard traded the Logansport Pharos-Tribune to Thomson Corporation in exchange for The Valparaiso Vidette-Messenger, later renamed to the Vidette Times.
+On February 12, 2002, Lee Enterprises announced that it would acquire Howard Publications for $694 million, with a closing later that year.
 At the time of the sale, Howard employed 2,400 people, and its papers had a total daily circulation of 479,000.
+Company founder R.S.
+Howard died in February 2022.